 - 1. The project site shall be left in a condition that is clean and free of all project-generated debris and to the satisfaction of the Engineer.
-This work shall consist of removing and disposing of miscellaneous packing materials and debris, soil erosion control fences, protective fences, fallen timber, logs, brush, rocks, boulders and any rubbish generated from the Contractor's operations within the project limits, or areas impacted by their operations. - 2.
+This work shall consist of removing and disposing of miscellaneous packing materials and debris, soil erosion control fences, protective fences, fallen timber, logs, brush, rocks, boulders and any rubbish generated from the Contractor's operations within the project limits, or areas impacted by their operations.
+All utility structures shall be inspected to verify that no construction debris is present and cleaned by the Contractor as directed. - 2.
 The Contractor shall perform final restoration and establish the turf areas as described in Section VI.
 B (Turf Establishment) of this Article. - 3.
 The re-restoration of disturbed areas shall be performed in accordance with the applicable project specifications and as directed by the Engineer.
 Grade, spread topsoil, remove rocks over 2 inches in diameter, place additional topsoil (as needed), place permanent seeding, and furnish, place, and anchor erosion control straw mulch blanket in all areas disturbed by the Contractor's operations. - 4.
 Damage to seeded areas resulting from erosion or subsequent construction activities shall be repaired by the Contractor at the Contractor's expense.
 Scattered bare spots in seeded areas will not be allowed over 3 percent of the area nor greater than 6- by 6-inch in size. - 5.
 Clean existing culverts, ditches, depressions, or other areas that contain sediment or debris from the work operations.